Introduction

 LDAPAuth LDAP-CONFIGURATION

+(Added in version 7.0.0 or before.)
 Defines an LDAP configuration which will be used to connect to an external LDAP server to perform user authentication.
-Note that LDAP authentication can only be used if AuthPolicy option contains external.
+Note that LDAP authentication can only be used if AuthPolicy option contains the word external (such as external, external-internal, token-external etc.)

 The LDAP configuration requires a host and port (optionally, with SSL support) and a username template to construct the username that will be used in bind operation.